 The City is planning to construct a new plant that will be operational by 2021 with a rated capacity of 2.5 MGD.
-The plant will be paid for by current utility fees, as it will replace the existing plant, and new development through the collection of System Development Charges (SDCs).
+The plant will be paid for by current utility uses, as will replace the existing plant, and new development through the collection of System development Charges (SDCs).

-According to the 2005 Water Master Plan, the City has a storage capacity deficit for emergency fire protection.
+According to the 2005 Water Master Plan and the, the City has a storage capacity deficit for emergency fire protection.
 Although the storage deficit is offset by the availability of the 11th Street well and the Rock Creek Intertie, development of the subject property will exacerbate the existing storage deficit.
-A second water tank ultimately needs to be constructed as a long-term water storage solution.
+The construction of a second water tank ultimately needs to be constructed as a long-term water storage solution.
 The City plans to construct the new tank at the same time as the treatment plant and have it operational by the year 2021.
-The tank will be paid for in part by current utility fees and in part by development, either directly or through the payment of SDCs collected at the time of development.
+The tank will be paid for in part by current utility uses and in part by developers, either directly or through the payment of SDCs collected at the time of development.